Zantac 150 EFFERdose Side Effects

 Generic Name: ranitidine

-Note: This document contains side effect information about ranitidine.
-Some of the dosage forms listed on this page may not apply to the brand name Zantac 150 EFFERdose.
+Note: This page contains side effects data for the generic drug ranitidine.
+It is possible that some of the dosage forms included below may not apply to the brand name Zantac 150 EFFERdose.

 For the Consumer

 Applies to ranitidine: oral solution, oral tablets and tablets for, oral tablets effervescent for solution, parenteral injection, parenteral injection for iv infusion only

 IM therapy: Transient pain at injection site.

 Applies to ranitidine: compounding powder, injectable solution, intravenous solution, oral capsule, oral granule effervescent, oral syrup, oral tablet, oral tablet effervescent

 Ranitidine (the active ingredient contained in Zantac 150 EFFERdose) is generally well tolerated.